upennyayang/personal-website/README.md

 ## About

-  This repository contains my personal website using GAE.
+  This repository contains my personal website.

 ## First time Setup